 Students in the baccalaureate program are required to follow the School of Nursing uniform and dress code at all times during clinical practicum.
-A specific nursing uniform with a School of Nursing patch and name tag are acceptable attire.
+The nursing uniform with the School of Nursing patch and name tag are standard attire.

 Fees and Other Costs

 Nursing students are charged a laboratory fee for each course with a laboratory or practicum.
 Worker’s compensation, Kaplan testing, and nursing liability insurance (which covers only the clinical practicum associated with the School of Nursing clinical courses) are included in the lab fee.